- Chapter 1. Principles and Purpose

 Section I. Case Referrals

-Swift resolution of suspected Academic Misconduct cases is highly desirable for both the institution and the accused Student.
-To this end, Faculty Member and Referring Parties are responsible for timely communication with the appropriate University officials involved in the Academic Misconduct process.
+Timely resolution of suspected Academic Misconduct cases is highly desirable for both the University and the accused Student.
+To this end, Faculty Members and Referring Parties are responsible for timely communication with the appropriate University officials involved in the Academic Misconduct process.
 Specific procedures for case referrals are set forth in the Supplemental Procedures.

 Once a Student has received notice of an alleged Academic Misconduct violation, if the Student withdraws from the course, the Academic Misconduct adjudication process may continue.